 For a dancer, nothing is more precious than a healthy, injury-free body – this is crucial for an artist to flourish.

-Shannon understands that for a dancer, there is no such thing as "rest".
+Prudence understands that for a dancer, there is no such thing as “rest”.

-Here at Southside Physiotherapy & Sports Injury Centre we offer the following services:
+Here at Southside Physiotherapy & Sports Injury Centre, we offer the following services:

-- Core Stability assessment and training (use of Real Time Ultrasound)
+- Core stability assessment and training

 - Postural assessments and training